Tksi/battle/README.md

 ## Rule

-1. Select Card to Battle
+1. Select card to battle
-2. If you won, get 1point
+2. If your card is greater than or equal to opponent's, get 1point

 ## Usage